The 5 phases of project management

 • the need for human resources.

-During the execution phase, there is a series of data updates as the project progresses and resources are expended.
-That's why it's necessary to maintain regular updates on what's happening, and to identify critical project issues.
+During the execution phase, there are a series of data updates as the project progresses and the expenditures to the resources committed.
+This is why it is necessary to maintain regular updates on what is happening and identify critical issues in the project.

-Find out how Greenworking optimized its project tracking with Stafiz!
+Find out how Greenworking optimised its project monitoring with Stafiz!

 The Greenworking success story

-Plan regular meetings with stakeholders and the project team
+Schedule regular interviews with stakeholders and the project team

 We recommend that you update your reports for stakeholders and customers.
-Check with them to see if the project is still moving in the right direction, and communicate with your team to give them feedback and suggestions for improvement, particularly on topics such as understanding customer needs or progressing along the trajectory to ensure objectives are met.
+See with them if the project is still moving in the right direction, and communicate with your team to give them your feedback and suggestions for improvements, especially on topics such as understanding customer needs or moving the trajectory forward to ensure that objectives will be met.

 This phase of the project takes place at the same time as the execution phase.
-It can be easily carried out using ERP software or a project management tool.
+It can be easily done using ERP software or a project management tool.

-The aim of this stage is to ensure that all parameters, such as budget, plans and deadlines, are aligned with the project plan.
+This step aims to measure that all parameters, such as budget, plans, and timelines, align with the project plan.

-The project manager must ensure that production quality, scope creep, and resources remain within the projected budget budget.
-If everything has gone according to plan, the project manager should be able to anticipate potential risks and prevent them from occurring.
-Keep the project moving, despite obstacles!
+The project manager must ensure that the quality of production, scope drift, and resources are always within the projected project budget .
+If everything has been planned according to plan, the project manager should be able to anticipate possible risks and prevent them from occurring.
+Keep the project going, despite the obstacles!

 Make your projects more profitable!
-With the Stafiz platform, get real-time visibility of your costs and resources, and easily compare them with the initial plan thanks to indicators and reports.
+With the Stafiz platform, gain visibility into your costs and resources in real time and easily compare them to the initial plan thanks to indicators and reports.

-Find out more about project management and task automation :
+To find out more about project management and task automation:

 Download the Stafiz e-book

 On the internal side, take stock with your team members and learn from any mistakes that may have been made.
-Learn how to make adjustments for future projects (manage your teams better, allocate your resources wisely, plan better, etc.).
+Learn how to make adjustments for future projects (better manage your teams, allocate your resources wisely, plan better, etc.).

-Don't forget to congratulate your team and show your appreciation for their hard work.
+Don't forget to congratulate your team and show them appreciation for the hard work they've done.
 This will help the team achieve better results in future projects.

 Analyze team performance